-The exemption from the statewide portion of the mill levy for the first \$20,000 of appraised value for residential property under one ownership as listed on one personal property return was extended through the 2011 and 2012 tax years.
-[H.B.
-2015, K.S.A.
+The exemption from the statewide portion of the mill levy for the first \$20,000 of appraised value for residential property under one ownership as listed on one personal property return was extended.
+[K.S.A.
 72-6431, 79-201x]